 German cockroaches are a common species of indoor cockroaches that are found across the world.

 You can easily recognize adult cockroaches by their tan to almost black color and two horizontal black stripes on the pronotum behind the head.
 These cockroaches can grow to a length of 13-16mm.
-Their smaller young ones or nymphs have a darker color, and the same black stripes.
-They also posses wings, but they prefer to run rather than fly.
-If the cockroaches you see on your counter top in the early morning are brownish and have two stripes, they are the notorious German roaches.
+Their smaller young ones or nymphs have a darker color and the same black stripes.
+They also possess wings, but they prefer to run rather than fly.
+If the cockroaches you see on your countertop in the early morning are brownish and have two stripes, they are the notorious German roaches.

 Signs of a German Roach Infestation

 If you suspect a German roach infestation, you should do a thorough inspection f your home.
 Check out the harborages and runways for possible signs of infestation.
-Look for roaches, their eggs or excreta that resembles black pepper.
+Look for roaches, their eggs, or excreta that resemble black pepper.

 Preventing roach infestation

 - Leave no food for roaches: Keep your home clean and store the food properly.
 Make sure the bin that contains food waste is sealed properly.